30 Best Beaches in Algarve, Portugal

 Facilities: Praia de Ilha de Tavira boasts loads of facilities, such as restaurants, beach shops, bars, and an ATM.

-Praia de Ilha de Tavira is the main beach on the island, stretching for as far as the eyes can see.
+Praia de Ilha de Tavira is the main beach on the island, stretching for as far as the eyes can see, and is one of the top things to do in Tavira.

 The white sand and azure waters give Praia de Ilha de Tavira a mesmerizing allure.
 Although cold, the water is calm and crystal clear, making this destination perfect for families with children.